FrontMatter/web-documentation-nextjs/content/docs/troubleshooting.md

 The extension logs information, warnings, and errors into the Visual Studio Code output tab.
 You can find the log stream by selecting the `vscode-front-matter` or `vscode-front-matter-beta` extension from the output dropdown.

 ![Troubleshooting - Show the output of what the extension has been performing](/releases/v5.8.0/troubleshooting-output.png)

+## Feature migrations

+Sometimes it happens features get renamed or removed, under this section we will show you how to migrate your configuration to the new version.

+### Publish and modified date migration

+In version 7, the `frontMatter.taxonomy.dateField` and `frontMatter.taxonomy.modifiedField` settings have been deprecated.
+These settings are now replaced by two new content type field properties:

+- `isPublishDate`: defines the publish date
+- `isModifiedDate`: define the modified date

+Follow the next steps in order to migrate your settings to the new properties:

+**No custom content type**

+When you use the default content type from Front Matter, you will already use the `isPublishDate` property.
+In case you were using the `frontMatter.taxonomy.modifiedField`, you will need to define your own content type and use the `isModifiedDate` property.

+Check the [change the default content type](/docs/content-types#changing-the-default-content-type) section for more information.

+**When using a custom content type**

+When you already have a custom content type defined, you can set the `isPublishDate` and `isModifiedDate` properties for the `datetime` fields.